Natural Sciences and Engineering Research Council of Canada

 • A description of your organization’s support for and contributions to the project

-For projects involving Indigenous Peoples or communities, contributions from Indigenous partners can include social capital: an asset that may emphasize social and familial relationships and networks, and may affect the cost of research; and linguistic capital: the ability to engage in the community with the ancestral language(s) of the community and an official language of Canada.
+For projects involving Indigenous Peoples or communities, contributions from Indigenous partners can include: social capital, an asset that may emphasize social and familial relationships and networks, and may affect the cost of research; and linguistic capital, the ability to engage in the community with the ancestral language(s) of the community and an official language of Canada.

-Collaborator CV (optional, if applicable)
+Collaborators CV (optional, if applicable)

 College and Community Social Innovation Fund grants only: Individuals from a not-for-profit organization requesting research salary allowance must include their CV.